gnolang/gno/docs/concepts/standard-library/banker.md

 # Banker

-The Banker's main purpose is to handle balance changes of native coins (link native coin) within Gno chains.
-This includes issuance, transfers, and burning of [Coins](coins.md).
+The Banker's main purpose is to handle balance changes of [native coins](./coin.md) within Gno chains.
+This includes issuance, transfers, and burning of coins.

 The Banker module can be cast into 4 subtypes of bankers that expose different functionalities and safety features within your packages and realms.